aws-samples/shopfloor-connectivity/docs/adapters/sql.md

 ---
 ### SqlReadStatement
-This is the SQL statement that is executed to retrieve the values from the database.
-It can either be a SELECT statement selecting data from a table or a stored procedure
+The SqlReadStatement property defines the SQL query or stored procedure call that will be executed to retrieve data from the database.
+This can be either a SELECT statement or a stored procedure name.
+The statement is responsible for implementing the appropriate data retrieval strategy, such as marking processed records or implementing a mechanism to prevent duplicate reads.
+For example, the query might include logic to only select unprocessed records and update their status after reading, or delete records once they've been processed.

 **Type**: String

-The logic of the statement or is responsible that records are only read once or any other reading strategy.
-For example, the procedure can mark or delete the read records when returning the read records.

 ### SqlSourceConfiguration Schema